History of Howard University in Timeline

 1986: Rhodes Scholars

-From 1986 to 2017, Howard University produced four Rhodes Scholars.
+Between 1986 and 2017, Howard University produced four Rhodes Scholars.

-In 1989, Howard University students protested the appointment of Republican National Committee Chairman Lee Atwater to the board of trustees, leading to disruptions and the eventual resignations of both Atwater and the university's President, James E. Cheek.
+In 1989, Howard University students protested the appointment of Republican National Committee Chairman Lee Atwater to the university's board of trustees, leading to his resignation and that of Howard's President, James E. Cheek.

-1993: Ralph J. Bunche International Affairs Center Founded
+1993: Founding of The Ralph J. Bunche International Affairs Center

-In 1993, The Ralph J. Bunche International Affairs Center (RBC) was founded to enhance international engagement for the Howard University community.
+Founded in 1993, The Ralph J. Bunche International Affairs Center (RBC) was established to enhance international engagement for the benefit of the Howard University community.

-1997: Absorption of the College of Fine Arts
+1997: Protests Against College of Fine Arts Absorption

-In 1997, the College of Fine Arts was absorbed into the College of Arts & Sciences, leading to protests led by Chadwick A. Boseman.
+In 1997, Chadwick Boseman, as a student, led protests against the absorption of the College of Fine Arts into the College of Arts & Sciences.

 Between 1998 and 2009, Howard University produced a Marshall Scholar, two Truman Scholars, twenty-two Fulbright Scholars, and ten Pickering Fellows.

-In April 2007, the head of the faculty senate at Howard University called for the removal of President H. Patrick Swygert, citing concerns over incompetence and dysfunction.
+In April 2007, the head of the faculty senate called for the ouster of Howard University President H. Patrick Swygert, citing a state of crisis within the school.

 In May 2008, Howard University announced that Sidney Ribeau of Bowling Green State University would succeed H. Patrick Swygert as president.

-In June 2008, H. Patrick Swygert retired as president of Howard University.
+In June 2008, H. Patrick Swygert retired as president of Howard University after announcing his decision in May 2007.

 Between 1998 and 2009, Howard University produced a Marshall Scholar, two Truman Scholars, twenty-two Fulbright Scholars, and ten Pickering Fellows.